 Legal changes have also forced businesses to be more ethical.
 For example, they can no longer pay staff very low wages just to support low operating costs.
 They are also not allowed to employ child labor.
 Otherwise, they could face lawsuits over their practice.

-Triple bottom line refers to three aspects that companies should pursue or balance: profit, people, and the planet.
-Each represents a commercial, social and environmental aspect.
-It is usually used as a framework for measuring and reporting company performance, not just focusing on profits.
+The triple bottom line refers to three aspects that companies should pursue or balance: profit, people, and the planet.
+Each represents a commercial, social, and environmental aspect.
+The triple bottom line is usually used as a framework for measuring and reporting company performance, not just for focusing on profits.

 Furthermore, the concept underlies corporate social responsibility, which focuses on environmental management, stakeholder engagement, and social equity.